sagemath/trac_to_gh/Issue 2853.md

 # Issue 2853: A correction to the weight of crystal elements for type A and a speedup for all types

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2853

 Original creator: bump